DC Universe has arrived – but what is it, and why should fans of DC comics, TV shows, and films be excited?

 We've seen a wave of streaming services based on individual channels or network families, from HBO Now to CBS All Access and even ESPN+, but soon we'll be seeing more content and company-centric offerings – Disney's long-teased streaming service that will arrive in 2019, packing exclusive Star Wars shows and more, is a prime example.

-Now, DC has announced its own subscription-based service for fans of the legendary comic book company, and this one has a twist: it's not only a streaming video service for movies and TV shows based on their comics, but also a comic-reading app along the lines of Marvel Unlimited or comiXology Unlimited.
+DC has now officially launched its own subscription-based service for fans of the legendary comic book company, and this one has a twist: it's not only a streaming video service for movies and TV shows based on their comics, but also a comic-reading app along the lines of Marvel Unlimited or comiXology Unlimited.

 DC Universe will arrive this fall, but the company announced most of the key details at San Diego Comic-Con (SDCC) 2018.
 Here's what to expect, how much it'll cost you, and how it varies from other services already on the market today.